Home » Main Course » Jalapeno Lime Shrimp

 2. Add shrimp to a skillet and sauté for a minute or two, then turn each shrimp over and cook another 2 minutes, or until they are no longer gray and have curled up.

-Another idea for these shrimp is to make burrito bowls!
-Put a layer of Mexican rice on the bottom of a bowl, top it with this shrimp, guacamole or avocado, some sour cream, a little hot sauce or salsa, and garnish with fresh cilantro.
+• Burrito bowls – put a layer of Mexican rice on the bottom of a bowl, top it with the shrimp, guacamole, some sour cream, a little hot sauce or salsa, and garnish with fresh cilantro.
 Yum!

 Looking for more shrimp recipes?
 Here are a couple favorites: